taygungdmr/SWE-573/README.md

 #The following equivalients will be included as functional features:

-1 - BMI & Calorie Calculation
+1 - BMI & Ideal Weight Calculation

 2 - Daily activity and meals had by the user will be entered as input